Kingkobi01/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1. [I sometimes suffer from insomnia.
 And when I can't fall asleep, I play what I call the alphabet game](./1-alphabet.c)
-This program prints the alphabet, in lowercase, followed by a new line.
+This program has a function that prints the alphabet, in lowercase, followed by a new line.
 	* Prototype: `void print_alphabet(void);`

 2. [10 x alphabet](./2-print_alphabet_x10.c)